MaximevdHeijden/MaximevdHeijden.github.io/_posts/2022-11-23-Computationaloptimizationstrategies.md

 ---
 layout: post
-title: Theory - Computational optimization strategies for electrode design
+title: Computational optimization strategies for electrode design
 ---

 Modeling strategies have the potential to enable the bottom-up design of reactor components through optimization strategies.
 The rapid rise in computational power has driven the increasing interest in optimization methods for a wide range of applications, including electrochemical technologies.
 The optimization of the electrode structure is of special interest because of a range of contracting requirements that motivate computational work, i.e., high electrochemical surface area, facile mass transport, and low pressure drop.